vesaladi/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 ### Enum: LocationType - Type: Edm.Int32

 (this enum is included in the schema but no properties in the schema use or reference this enum.
 I included it here to make you aware of it in the schema.
 Please determine if this enum should remain or be removed.
-This commment is from the schema: "Used by OfficeNative and Delphi")
+This commment is from the schema: "Used by OfficeNative and Delphi".
+We could include it here and then list the record types that use it; e.g. DLP Endpoint and Office Native)

 |**Value**|**Member name**|**Description**|
 |:-----|:-----|:-----|